HasangerGames/suroi-wiki/app/(wiki)/perks/articles/advanced_athletics.md

 - Avoid throwing down smoke if you suspect that someone might have Advanced Athletics.
   - Similarly, avoid water fights with a player that could possibly have the perk.
 - Move to open land areas where there is no water or buildings that your opponent could use to their advantage.
-- Other speed boost perks like [Berserker](/perks/berserker) and [Second Wind](/perks/second_wind) can keep pace with or are faster than Advanced Athletics.
+- Other speed boost perks like [Berserker](/perks/stark_melee_gauntlet) and [Second Wind](/perks/second_wind) can keep pace with or are faster than Advanced Athletics.

 # History
 - [v0.20.0](https://github.com/HasangerGames/suroi/releases/tag/v0.20.0)
   - Added

+  It allows for a greater range with [Throwables](/throwables), as well as providing a precise aiming point.